How to remove WebNewSearch adware?

 What is WebNewSearch?

-WebNewSearch is the name of a potentially unwanted application (PUA) which functions as adware and a browser hijacker: it serves advertisements and promotes address of some fake search engine.
-Additionally, it may be designed to collect various data.
-Apps like WebNewSearch are called PUAs because in most cases users download and install them unknowingly.
-It is known that WebNewSearch is distributed via fake installer which is disguised as the installer for Adobe Flash Player.
+WebNewSearch is a potentially unwanted application (PUA), which functions as adware and a browser hijacker: it serves advertisements and promotes the address of a fake search engine.
+Additionally, it might be designed to collect data.
+Apps like WebNewSearch are classified as PUAs because, in most cases, users download and install them unintentionally.

 Name | Ads by WebNewSearch |